 Important: the delays will always be counted starting from the end of the previous event, not from the trigger.

-You can also choose, what should happen with those contacts, who might be affected by the new rules (if the delay rules are being changed).
+You can choose, what should happen with those contacts, who might be affected by the new rules.
 There are two ways of dealing with it:

 - Discontinuing the current sequences under the old rules, which would not send any emails with old rules, if there are any customers in the workflow,

-- Completing the current sequences according to the old rules, which would finish sending the emails with old rules to all customers that are currently in the workflow.
+- Completing the current sequences according to the old rules, which would finish sending the emails with old rules to all customers that are currently in the workflow (recommended).

 This step allows you to choose and edit the email, that is sent to the customer.
 You can choose from either of our free templates and use one of either design themes for it.
 Compared to other emails, this email contains new content blocks: